JackHeeley/armccOutputFilter/README.txt

 ==========================
 This is an EXAMPLE NOT A GENERAL SOLUTION.
 The solution has two stages:

-     i) "configuring" a filter to do what you need ii) "inserting" the filter into the build chain
+     i) "configuring" a filter to do what YOU need ii) "inserting" the filter into YOUR build chain

 Configuring is achieved with a custom program.
-Check and if necessary change armccOutputFilter.cpp supplied in this VS2019 solution.
+Check, and if necessary change armccOutputFilter.cpp supplied in this VS2019 solution.
-Then use VS2019 to build (a custom) armccOutputFilter.exe.
+Then use VS2019 to customize and build your own filter.exe.

-Inserting the filter is achieved with a command in the makefile, but you won't find the syntax in the nmake reference.
+Inserting the filter is achieved with a command in the makefile, (but you won't find the syntax in the nmake reference).
 It works by redirecting the compiler's stdout and stderr through a pipe to the filter's stdin.

 Here's an example make/nmake line typical of what you might need: